rwandi-ctf/rwandi-ctf.github.io/source/_posts/BlahajCTF2023/dank-meower-beta.md

 > Pst!
 I heard you were looking to get some flags from that flag shop over there, but they were out of stock.
 Luckily, I think I can help you with that...
 I've attached the source code of the shop [here](https://gist.github.com/azazazo/de242e67acada5e16be7c3b0745b5525), and you can download the binary [here](https://github.com/azazazo/blahajctf-files/raw/main/dank%20meower%20beta/guide).
 Contact me at `nc 188.166.197.31 30003` if you're still keen...

 This is a simple buffer overflow challenge, with a helpful stack diagram even showing you the layout of the stack itself.
 The challenge already does a helpful job of explaining the basics of a buffer overflow.
+The stack diagram thing was cool and helpful.
 However, it seems that many people were stuck on how to give themselves the $2,147,483,647 (`0x7fffffff`) required to get the flag, since that requires one to input `0x7fffffff` as little-endian.

 We can send the `0x7fffffff` input with a pwntools script:
 ```py